lloydkevin/hugo-wd/content/post/2009-05-11-internet-explorer-8-drama-begins.md

 For years, Microsoft has been getting flack about old versions of Internet Explorer.
 The irony is that, now they've finally done something about it, but [not everyone is happy][2].

 > The blogosphere is heating up over some some interesting options in the Internet Explorer 8 installation process.
 Eager to spread its shiny next-generation browser, IE 8, to the masses, Microsoft has included an option which resets the user's default browser in what some argue is too subtle a manner.
-The &#8220;Express&#8221; option during the IE 8 install is designed to make the install quicker and easier for novice users.
+The "Express" option during the IE 8 install is designed to make the install quicker and easier for novice users.

 ## Seriously, What's The Big Deal?

-The funny thing is that, unlike **many** installations I've seen, the &#8220;Express&#8221; option isn't checked by default.
+The funny thing is that, unlike **many** installations I've seen, the "Express" option isn't checked by default.
 Both choices are blank.
 You can't _accidentally_ perform the Express install by just hitting the _Next_ button (yes, that's how I perform most of my installs).
-You have to purposefully click the &#8220;Express&#8221; button.
+You have to purposefully click the "Express" button.

 However, I don't see what the big deal is, honestly.
 I don't see how this is different from any other browser install.
 I can't be sure (I've never had a _clean_ install for a while) but, I don't think there's a way to stop the Firefox Automatic update, once it gets started.
 I open up my browser and magically there's a new version.
 At least Microsoft takes you through the installation process.

 My point is, who cares?
 If a user is savvy enough to install Firefox or Opera, this is the worst case scenario:

   * Install IE 8 and unknowingly set it to default.
-  * Hit the &#8220;Internet&#8221; button and be surprised when IE 8 loads up.
+  * Hit the "Internet" button and be surprised when IE 8 loads up.
   * Get's slightly annoyed
-  * Click the &#8220;Firefox&#8221;/&#8221;Opera&#8221; icon
+  * Click the "Firefox"/"Opera" icon
   * Get prompted to make that browser default again.
   * Go on with life.